2015 Parramatta shooting: Aftermath

 ABC News reported that Farhad Jabar's older sister, Shadi Jabar Khalil Mohammad, went missing on 1 October and may have flown out of the country to Istanbul.
 It was subsequently reported that she was thought to be in Syria.
 In May 2016, the Australian Government was advised by the US Government that she had been killed by a US air-strike on 22 April 2016 in al Bab, near Aleppo in Syria.

 Cheng's funeral was held at St Mary's Cathedral, Sydney on 17 October 2015.
 The service was attended by his family, senior politicians and police officers, and 1500 mourners.
 A guard of honour lined the cathedral steps and the road outside.

 In November 2015, the Four Corners TV program ran an episode entitled Plan of Attack: The making of a teenage terrorist which documented the chronology of related events prior to the Parramatta shooting.
 The program covered the roles of: Abdul Nacer Benbrika, Faheem Khalid Lodhi, Khaled Sharrouf, Jihadi Jake and detailed the 2005 Sydney terrorism plot, the Holsworthy Barracks terror plot and the 2014 Endeavour Hills stabbings.

+In 2016, the NSW Police Headquarters was renamed to the Curtis Cheng Centre in honor of the victim of the shooting.

 Jabar's older brother, his wife and daughter said they intended to move back to Iraq.
 Subsequently, they left Australia.